OfficeDev/open-xml-docs/docs/how-to-calculate-the-sum-of-a-range-of-cells-in-a-spreadsheet-document.md

 localization_priority: Priority
 ---

-# How to: Calculate the sum of a range of cells in a spreadsheet document
+# Calculate the sum of a range of cells in a spreadsheet document

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to calculate the sum of a contiguous range of cells in a